MPL 20x10x2 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in the industry of new technologies – find application in HDD drives, electric motors, medical apparatus or other modern machines.
+- Significant importance in modern technologies – find application in computer drives, electric motors, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: